jwtk/jjwt/README.md

 down if you don't adhere to the mandatory key properties of the algorithm, effectively having no security at all.
 No one wants completely insecure JWTs, right?
 Right!

-<a name="jws-key"></a>
-### Signature Algorithms Keys

-All JWS standard signature algorithms have required key length requirements.
-So what are the requirements?
+So what are the key strength requirements?

 <a name="jws-key-hmacsha"></a>
 #### HMAC-SHA